naev/naev/dat/missions/onion/readme.md

 * **Requirements:** Chapter 1
 * **Main Location:** None
 * **Notable Characters:**
-   * l337_b01: white-hat hacker, also designs script kiddie software.
-Is in a wheelchair due to a brain disease
+   * l337_b01: white-hat hacker, also designs script kiddie software
    * Trixie: white-hat hacker, has a day job as an Imperial bureaucrat
    * underworlder: infiltrated Imperial agent trying to subvert organization and also catch Trixie
    * DOG: one of the original Project Thurion researchers that is uploaded